Optional indexed link table structure for heavily used linked fields

 4.Saves your changes to the .inf and recycle the application pool.
 Proceed with step 5 only if the collect database table is already empty!
 Otherwise, skip that step and use the Axiell ConvertIndexedLink tool to create the proper tables and convert existing data for hierarchical relations to populate those tables and update the records themselves.

-5.Only if the database table for which you are implementing this new structure, collect in this example, is still empty (or has worthless data), you can now create the new table structure for this internal link, by just clearing the collect tables from Designer by right-clicking collect and selecting Clear database in the pop-up menu.
+5.Only if the database table for which you are implementing the indexed link structure, collect in this example, is still empty (or has worthless data), you can now create the relevant table structure for this internal link, by just clearing the collect tables from Designer by right-clicking collect and selecting Clear database in the pop-up menu.
 This will not only delete all data in the collect tables but will also recreate all required SQL tables, including the new one.
 The new table name has the format dbo.<table_name>_<tag1>_<tag2>_lrel, in this case dbo.collect_bt_nt_lrel.
 Below you can see the new table structure.
 Each row represents a single hierarchical link from both the parent as well as the child perspective.
 Column bt contains the record number of the linked parent record (from the child's perspective) while column nt contains the record number of the linked child record (from the parent's perspective).
-The meta column is redundant for this type of link so it will always contain 0.
+The meta column will contain 0 if for this hierarchical link no metadata fields have been set up, while it will contain the primary reference of a metadata record (which is still stored in its own metadata table) if metadata fields for this link have been set up indeed.
 The bt_data column contains all (unresolved) data (formatted as record XML) of the parent (Part of) field group as registered in the child record, while the nt_data column contains all (unresolved) data of the child (Parts) field group as registered in the parent record.
-The prikey column finally, provides a primary key for each link registered in this table, which comes in handy for table replication which is desired by some customers to create copied identical tables for a publicly accessible AIS.
+The prikey column finally, provides a primary key for each link registered in this table, which comes in handy for table replication which is desired by some customers to create copied identical tables for a publicly accessible Axiell Internet Server.

 DSLinkrefTableProperties3